jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 ## Robot Mapping

 To run the robot that generates maps, we need a ROS environment that includes the robot module, the RPLidar driver, the navigation stack, the rosbridge suite, and many other dependencies.
-The cleanest and simplest way is to use a Docker container.
+The most straightforward approach is to use a Docker container.
 Docker simplifies deployment and makes the environment portable, consistent, and shareable.

 ### A Docker Container
 A Docker container is created from a Docker image, which serves as a template defining its structure and dependencies.
 Docker is widely used in enterprise software's microservice architecture, but is relatively new in robotic applications.
 I have a blog, [RPLidar in ROS 2 Docker on Raspberry Pi], which explains in detail how to use a Docker container in a robot.